-In the picture above, the project cursor touches the notes C, Eb and G. As shown in the chord recognition display, this results in a C minor chord.
+In the picture above, the project cursor touches the notes C, Eb and G, which make up a C minor chord, as shown in the chord recognition display.

 The controller display

 The area at the bottom of the Key Editor window is the controller display.
 This consists of one or several controller lanes, each showing one of the following properties or event types: